 Make sure the ball valves are open and the Raw Water switch in the helm switch panel is on.
 Run the pressure pump by turning on the raw water washdown hose until all of the air is purged from the system and then turn the hose off.
-Turn the Baitwell pump switch to the ON position and run the baitwell pump until all of the air is purged from the system and turn the pump off.
+Turn the Livewell and baitwell pump switches to the ON position and run the pumps until all of the air is purged from the system and turn the pumps off.